In Her Place (2024 film): Plot

 Montero, the prosecutor in the case, tells Aliro that Georgina is enjoying luxuries while in custody.
 Aliro then orders Mercedes to take photographs of the shelter to verify the claims.
 While waiting for Georgina, Mercedes is moved when Rosa, a fellow detainee who asks her to take a photograph of her, tells her that she was incarcerated after killing her son-in-law for beating her pregnant daughter.
 Mercedes then enters Georgina's cell and speaks with her.
 Mercedes sees nothing irregular in her cell, but is again moved when Georgina tells her of how she feels free and tranquil in detention.
-Back home, Mercedes' husband, Efrain, notices her crying after being gifted with a vacuum cleaner by friends.
-Mercedes then goes to Georgina's apartment to spend the night, but is followed and discovered there by Efrain.
+Back home, Mercedes' husband, Efrain, notices her crying after he presents her with the “like new” floor buffer he finally got around to repairing, after her repeated requests.
+Mercedes then goes to Georgina's apartment to spend the night, but is followed and discovered there by Efrain, who tracks mud on the spotless floors and carpet.
 Efrain accuses her of going insane, but Mercedes says the apartment is the only place where she is at peace.
 Both then sleep at Georgina's bed.

 Georgina, who invokes her right to silence throughout the trial, instead publishes her prison memoirs.
-The renewed attention to the case and Georgina's claims in the memoir that she was bearing greater responsibility to a crime committed together with Roberto prompts Aliro to convict Georgina of murder and sentence her to imprisonment.
+The renewed attention to the case and Georgina's claims in the memoir that she was bearing greater responsibility to a crime committed together with Roberto prompts Aliro to convict Georgina of murder and sentence her to prison.
 However, Mercedes, who continues to break into Georgina's apartment, is disappointed after learning on the radio that Georgina has received a presidential pardon after her case becomes an international cause celebre.
 Mercedes then launders at a park in front of Georgina's apartment and sees Georgina arriving by car.
 The two exchange glances to acknowledge each other's respect before Georgina enters her residence.